Teenuhansa99/Social-Activity-Job-Matcher/frontend/README.md

 ## Usage

 - Upload a PDF containing your social media activity (e.g., LinkedIn export)
-- View the top recommendation separately with live job details
+- View the top recommendation separately
 - View the next 4 recommendations in a 2x2 grid
+- Live job listings for the top recommendation are loaded asynchronously after initial results

 ## Notes

 - Only PDF files are accepted for upload
 - The backend uses the `all-MiniLM-L6-v2` model for semantic similarity
-- The backend integrates with Apify API to fetch live job details for the top recommendation
+- The backend provides `/live_jobs?position=<job_title>` endpoint to fetch live job details for the top recommendation asynchronously

 ## Contact